nonsodaniel/deel/questions.md

 To avoid this error, when multiple elements are returned in a component that has no container wrapper like div or section, `<React.Fragment>` is used to wrap all other elements.

 ## 6. Give 3 examples of the HOC pattern.

+To the best of my knowledge, HOC itself is an example of React Design pattern.
+Based on my past experience working with

+There are libraries leveraging HOC design pattern such as:

+1. Redux connect HOC
+2. WithRouter HOC
+3. React-virtualize

 ## 7. What's the difference in handling exceptions in promises, callbacks and async…await?